YV3399/E-jet-family-YV/Documentation/guide.markdown

 addon](https://github.com/tdammers/fg-hoppie-acars).
 The addon is automatically detected and used if it is loaded properly.

+Some ACARS services can also be configured to use other (non-Hoppie) backends.
+To configure ACARS backends, go to the "DLK" MCDU page, and select "ACARS CFG" (LSK L5).
+At the moment, these configurable services are:

+- **WEATHER** (METAR, TAF, SHORTTAF).
+Available options are HOPPIE (uses the Hoppie ACARS system's VATSIM weather feature), NOAA (fetches weather information over HTTP, from noaa.gov's free service, the same as what FG itself uses), AUTO (uses HOPPIE when available, NOAA otherwise), and OFF (turn off the weather backend).
+- **ATIS**.
+Available options are HOPPIE (uses Hoppie ACARS to fetch VATSIM ATIS; this only works for stations that have an active ATIS on VATSIM at the time of sending the request), DATIS (uses the FAA's d-atis service; this will provide real-world ATIS, but only for supported airports in the US), AUTO (uses HOPPIE if available, DATIS otherwise), and OFF (turn off the ATIS backend).

+The "FREEFORM" (TELEX) and "PREDEP CLX" features always use HOPPIE if available, and will not function otherwise.

 For CPDLC, three transport backends are supported:

 - **"NONE"**, a dummy backend that never becomes available.
 This backend can be